Gonzih/blog.gonzih.me/content/post/2021-01-28-diy-dependabot-for-clojure.md

   workflow_dispatch:
 ```

-After that we define our first job.
+After that, we define our first job.
-Workflow is split in to two pieces because `peter-evans/create-pull-request@v3` has some issues running in custom containers (based on my experience).
+Workflow is split into two pieces because `peter-evans/create-pull-request@v3` has some issues running in custom containers (based on my experience).
 And because of `rlwrap` issue in docker.
 If you are able to run clojure clj tool in ubuntu image directly this config can be drastically simplified.